 Last public comment period for Abalone standards kicks off

 The final step in the process of creating global standards for responsible abalone farming began today, when the Abalone Aquaculture Dialogue kicked off the last public comment period for the draft standards.
-Review the Abalone standards and provide input before September 1, 2010!

 The standards will address the key negative environmental and social impacts associated with the abalone aquaculture industry, which is responsible for producing approximately 70% of the abalone eaten worldwide.
 Impacts include the transfer of diseases to other aquatic species, the destruction of habitat to create farms, and water pollution.